Timothy Plowman

 Plowman died of AIDS, which he contracted from pre-trip inoculations.

 The nightshade species Brunfelsia plowmaniana is named after him, as also is the monotypic genus Plowmania.
 The single species, Plowmania nyctaginoides (Standl.)
 Hunz. & Subils is closely related to Brunfelsia, but differs from it most notably in the large and brilliant orange-red flowers (reminiscent of those of the better-known ornamental Ipomoea coccinea) that have earned it well-deserved place in U.S. horticulture.
 Also in 2004, botanists Faden & C.R.Hardy published Plowmanianthus, a genus of plants with 5 species and 2 subspecies in the family Commelinaceae (the spiderwort and dayflower family).
-Also named in honour of Timothy Plowman.
+In 2008, Thomas Croat named a species of Anthurium in honor of Plowman, A. timplowmanii.